Beginner's Guide to Homeowners Associations

 • If the HOA fees are higher than expected, do they seem excessive for what you’d get in return?

 • How many units are not paying their HOA fees?
 What are the consequences for that?
-Are these penalties being imposed?
+Are penalties being imposed?

 • If certain units don’t pay their HOA fees, can these unpaid costs be imposed upon other owners to make up the difference?